mmarciniuk/hello-jmeter/README.md

 * Server Mode

 ## Start JMeter in GUI Mode
-***You should use CLI mode (NON GUI) to start your test.*** Use GUI to create and debug tests.
+***You should use CLI mode (NON-GUI) to start your test.*** Use GUI to create and debug tests.

 To start JMeter in Windows you just need to run file ***<jmeter_installation_folder>/bin/jmeter.bat***.
 ![start-jmeter-in-windows.gif](start-jmeter-in-windows.gif)

-## Start JMeter in Command Line Mode
+## Start JMeter in Command-Line Mode
-To start JMeter test in command line you can use following command: jmeter -n -t *[jmx_test_file.jmx]* -l *[log_file.log]*
+To start the JMeter test in the command line you can use the following command: jmeter -n -t *[jmx_test_file.jmx]* -l *[log_file.log]*

 Example:
-> jmeter -n -t .\example.jmx -l logfile.log
+> jmeter -n -t ./example.jmx -l logfile.log

 Result of above command:
 ```